bitterjug/devjournal-crypto/devjournal.markdown

-  from the url. -- Though we could probably get away with a sloppy version that only looks at the nearest parameter, so posting to `/logframe/1/result/2/assumptions` wouldn't care if result 2 belonged to logframe 1, but wuld create an assumption with result = 2, unless it specified a different result id.
+  from the url. -- Though we could probably get away with a sloppy version that only looks at the nearest parameter, so posting to `/logframe/1/result/2/assumptions` wouldn't care if result 2 belonged to logframe 1, but would create an assumption with result = 2, unless it specified a different result id.
 A more elegant solution would be t do proper checking but we might wait until later for that.